djtersteegc/Ferguson-Big-Board-Reproduction/README.md

 There is likely going to be a bit of a bend in a PCB of this size, so make sure your sockets are tight to the board before soldering them down.
 I find it's quicker to tack one leg, flip the board, and then use your finger to **gentely** push the socket down while reheating the single solder joint.
 You can also tape/blue tack the sockets before soldering (takes longer) or buy the fancy sockets that snap into the board but that will get really expensive give the component count here.

-The single row jumpers JP1, JP7, and JP8 are tigher between the adjacent sockets, so make sure they fit before you completely solder the IC sockets down.
+The single row jumpers JP1, JP7, and JP8 are tight between the adjacent sockets, so make sure they fit before you completely solder the IC sockets down.